joemarlo/tag/idea.md

 One level.
 2D only with one layer.
 Basic AI.
 Export to html5.

 ## Todo / issues
-- Need pathfinding for AI
+- AI sometimes get stuck